thedigitalchief/linkedIn-autoconnect/README.md

-# Automated Gas Price Analysis Webscraping Bot
+# Automated LinkedIn Connections Analysis Webscraping Bot

 ## About
   * Scrapes data of LinkedIn connections and their connections